 A new Dollarama store requires a minimal initial investment, typically \$0.7 million, including \$0.5 million for capital expenditures and \$0.2 million for inventory.
-Generally, stores reach over \$2.1 million in annual sales within the first two years of operation, and achieve an average capital payback period of approximately two years.
+Stores now generally reach over \$2.3 million in annual sales within the first two years of operation, up from \$2.1 million in prior years, and achieve an average capital payback period of approximately two years.
 The model has been effective in both rural and small communities as well as in more densely populated and metropolitan areas that typically include a larger number of competitors.